 As a sculptor I use the human figure, as a vehicle, to explore the meaning in my life.
 Our bodies are both very fragile and yet extremely resilient; they represent the realistic as well as the paradoxical side of life.
 I look for subtle ways to present my viewpoint either traditionally or find paradoxes or ironies so I can play with the different meanings and maybe add a twist or two, like finding Beauty in the Ugly.

-I am a person of extremes; I stretch the boundaries to look for more options.
+I am a person of extremes; I stretch my boundaries to look for more options.
 For example, I create classical figures with the expected results, a traditional look.
 But I also enjoy creating pieces that exaggerate and distort the figure for a more powerful psychological effect.
 The choice to do one or the other depends on my intent.
 If I feel that a traditional approach will convey my message I will follow a more conventional path.
-But if I discover that by enlarging the hands or giving the figure three legs will in some way strengthen my intent or help the composition I will consider my options.
+But if I discover that enlarging the hands or giving the figure three legs will in some way strengthen my intent or help the composition I will consider my options.
 This is also true of my materials.
 Depending on the subject at hand, I will use bronze, cement, colorful mosaic tile, or a combination of all of these.

-In the process of being an artist I have realized my need to serve others is being accomplished through my work.
+In the process of being an artist, I have realized my need to serve others is being accomplished through my work.
 My art serves people on many levels; it educates, inspires, and entertains.
 This provides me the opportunity to discover and comment about man’s place in the universe and to explore my role in the overall scheme of things.
-This is the process I use to create my art, my ideas and my life.
+This is the process I use to create my art, my ideas, and my life.